bojieli/minimind/README_en.md

 <details style="color:rgb(128,128,128)">
 <summary>Note: Dataset Information</summary>

-By default, it is recommended to download `pretrain_hq.jsonl` + `sft_mini_512.jsonl` for the fastest Zero-chat model reproduction.
+**Recommended: Use MiniMind Original Dataset (Default Configuration):**
+- `pretrain_hq.jsonl` (1.6GB) - Pretrain dataset, already preprocessed
+- `sft_512.jsonl` (7.5GB) - Supervised fine-tuning dataset
+- `dpo.jsonl` (909MB) - DPO reinforcement learning dataset

+These datasets contain simpler knowledge and are more suitable for small LLMs to learn, with better training results.
+The training scripts are configured to use these datasets by default.

 You can freely choose data files.
 Various combinations are provided below, and you can select according to your training needs and GPU resources.

 </details>